 As computer coding, robotics and other "maker" library uses flourished in 2015, we started to refine our concepts of future spaces.
 Children, teens and adults all participated in these activities.
 The Adult Summer Reading Program offered opportunities for growth through authors, artists, veterans and other heroes, and even an outdoor vintage auto show next to our classes, Health Insurance Market Place navigation, even more author events, book clubs, art exhibits, AARP income tax preparation assistance, and a regular stream of text proctoring.

-Two additions to our computer class offerings in 2015 were Social Networking and Google Docs, and we partnered with Nebraska Works to offer Job Seeking classes.
+Other learning opportunities for adults delved into a six-week Smart Investing @ Your Library course, Small Business Association and we partnered with Nebraska Works to offer Job Seeking classes.

-Other learning opportunities for adults delved into a six-week Smart Investing @ Your Library course, Small Business Association services included the polyhedron exhibit on the south side of the building in cooperation with Jerome Dubas and Grand Island Public School's art students, and our annual appearance at the
+Two additions to our computer class offerings in 2015 were Social Networking and Google Docs, services included the polyhedron exhibit on the south side of the building in cooperation with Jerome Dubas and Grand Island Public School's art students, and our annual appearance at the